Oil well in a field

 2 min Read

-In light of the landmark judgment by the Supreme Court on the Surrey oil well case, partner Alex Ground and associate Tom Jenkins are quoted in Property Week, examining the extent to which developers must consider indirect emissions when assessing the environmental impacts of planning.
+In light of the landmark judgment by the Supreme Court on the Surrey oil well case, partner Alex Ground is quoted in Property Week, examining the extent to which developers must consider indirect emissions when assessing the environmental impacts of planning.

 Surrey oil well case